MicrosoftDocs/customer-voice/cv-docs/purchase.md

 ## Enable Dynamics 365 Customer Voice for users with Dynamics 365 enterprise licenses

-Dynamics 365 Customer Voice is included with Dynamics 365 Sales Enterprise, Dynamics 365 Customer Service Enterprise, Dynamics 365 Field Service, Dynamics 365 Marketing, Dynamics 365 Talent, Dynamics 365 Project Service Automation, Dynamics 365 Operations, and Dynamics 365 Relationship Sales.
-Other Dynamics 365 customers can purchase Dynamics 365 Customer Voice separately.

-A tenant with a Dynamics 365 enterprise license has 2,000 responses per month included at the tenant level (irrespective of how many seats the tenant has).
+A tenant with select Dynamics 365 enterprise products has 2,000 responses per month included at the tenant level (irrespective of how many seats the tenant has).
 If the free responses are exhausted, you can purchase additional responses as mentioned in the [Purchase additional responses](#purchase-additional-responses) section.

 ### Disable Dynamics 365 Customer Voice for a user